 Users are people who are using ML Work Orders™ in some capacity.
 They may be employees of the school district or external Organizations.

 Users can be assigned Roles or they may not have a specific Role and just need to be able to enter a Work Order to the system.

 If your District has multiple campuses, you can add them to ML Work Orders™.
 Campus/Location can be used to tie groups of Buildings together and can be helpful when assigning Work Orders.

 Buildings are the individual locations in your district.
 They may be schools or administrative offices.
 Most users are assigned to one Building.

 Spaces are areas of buildings for which Work Orders may be issued.
 They include classrooms, offices, fields, hallways, auditoriums, gyms, cafeterias, and more.

 What is the reason for the Work Order.
 Examples include maintenance, inspection, cleaning, and event.

-Trades are the specific area to which the Work Order applies.
+Problem Types are the specific problem to which the Work Order applies.
 Examples include Audio/Visual, Lighting, Event Set Up, and Custodial.